Coder4916/Think-In-Space/README.md

 #### **Typography**

 The fonts I used for the website were sourced from Google Fonts.
 Inc [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) and [Lexend Font](https://fonts.google.com/specimen/Lexend?query=lexend).
 Lexend used for titles and Roboto for paragraphs/general text.
 Both fonts are recommended for use for people with dysleia [(Tink 'n' Stink)](https://www.tinknstink.co.uk/blogs/news/why-we-use-the-dyslexia-friendly-font-lexend).
-Fall back font Sans Serif.
+After researching [commonly used fallback fonts](https://www.w3schools.com/css/css_font_fallbacks.asp), I decided to use serif, sans serif and monospace as Think-In -Space's fallbacks.

 #### **Imagery**

-I have utilised a mix of free to use images sourced online, and the Coach's personal pictures of local green space/blue space etc.
+I have utilised a mix of free to use images sourced online, and the Coach's personal pictures of local green space/blue space etc. I have used a fallback color if the main body image doesn't load.

 [Back to top](#think-in-space)